Battle of Culloden order of battle: Composition

-Private and corporal of a government Highland regiment, c.
-1744.
+Soldier of a government Highland regiment, c.
+1740.
 Their Jacobite counterparts would have worn something very similar.

 The Jacobite Army is often assumed to have been largely composed of Gaelic-speaking Catholic Highlanders.
 In reality, nearly half of the rank and file were from the more urbanised areas of the Scottish Lowlands.
 While predominantly Scottish, it also contained some English recruits, the majority deserters from the government army.
 During the latter stages of the campaign, these were reinforced by detachments of Irish and Scots professionals in French service, mainly from the Royal Ecossais and Irish Brigade.
 Around 500 fought at Culloden, including 100 reputedly recruited from government troops captured at Fort Augustus in March.

 The Jacobites initially relied heavily on the traditional right of Highland chiefs to recruit their tenants for military service.
 However, this obligation had largely fallen into disuse, and many had to be compelled to serve with threats of eviction.
 As a result, desertion was an ongoing issue, while the colonels of some Highland regiments considered their men to be uncontrollable.
 (Note: Jacobite chief of staff, John O'Sullivan wrote, "All was confused ... such a chiefe of a tribe had sixty men, another thiry, another twenty, more or lesse; they would not mix nor seperat, & wou'd have double officers, yt is two Captns & two Lts, to each Compagny, strong or weak ... but by little, were brought into a certain regulation".)

 A typical Highland regiment was officered by tacksmen, with their subtenants providing the rank and file.
 Tacksmen served in the front rank, and thus incurred a disproportionate number of casualties, accounting for over 25% of those incurred by the Appin regiment.
 Although often pictured equipped with a broadsword, shield, and pistol, most of the Highland troops used muskets as their main weapon.

 Many Jacobite regiments, notably those recruited from Lowland areas, were organised along conventional European lines, but as with the Highland levies, these were inexperienced and poorly equipped.
 As the campaign progressed, supplies from France improved their equipment considerably and by April 1746 many were equipped with 0.69 in calibre French and Spanish firelocks.

 By the time of Culloden, most of the Jacobite cavalry had been disbanded due to a shortage of horses, with only minor elements taking part.
 Their heavy artillery was also largely absent, with all but one of the cannon present being light 3-pounders.